 Assumptions on interest rates, lapse, mortality, longevity and expense assumptions have a material impact on the value of liabilities.
-Best estimate assumptions underlying the valuation of technical provisions are reviewed at least annually.
+Future management actions, including assumptions regarding the bonus strategy impacting the level of discretionary bonuses, and the determination of contract boundaries have a significantly impact on the valuation of technical provisions.
+Best estimate assumptions and future management actions are reviewed at least annually.